By Beth Hill, daughter of Martha Rehmeyer, CGPR Founder

 We sometimes need clean towels and blankets (no wool), new or gently-used crates, Diamond Natural Lamb and Rice blend kibble, plain Milk Bones, Tide HE, and paper towels.
 Please email president@

 CGPR is a 501(c)3 non profit.
 Every dollar you donate goes directly to our efforts to save these magnificent dogs.
 Your donations are tax deductible, and you will receive a letter from CGPR for your records stating the details of your donation.
-Click the ‘Donate’ button below to start the donation process via PayPals’ safe and secure webserver.
+Click the ‘Paypal’ button on the left to start the donation process via PayPals’ safe and secure webserver.

 You can also send a check to: CGPR at 4015 Fawnbrooke Dr., Indian Trail, NC 28079.